 • Cancellation cover typically applies from the policy start date for all trips booked during the year

-Tips for Kiwis Buying Annual Multi-Trip Cover
+Tips for Australians Buying Annual Multi-Trip Cover

 Practical guidance to help you get the most value from an annual multi-trip travel insurance policy.